An Uphill Journey - Attempting the Mobi 100 Jackpot ⛰️🏃

 What I do know is that I’m curious.
 Curious to see how I respond, curious what I’ll learn, and curious where the experience might take me—even if it’s not all the way to 100.

-I’ll share some thoughts and updates along the way.
-And if this sort of quiet, stubborn adventure speaks to you, I highly recommend checking out my Strava:
+And if this sort of quiet, stubborn adventure speaks to you, I recommend checking out my Strava: